EXPLORE THE AREA

 A gentle 40 min return walk leads to a lookout over a spectacular gorge.

-See the Mersey River wending its way through steep ravines.
+See the Mersey River wend its way through steep, forested ravines.

-This area is the meeting spot of three Tasmanian Aboriginal Nations and a source of ochre.
+The area is the meeting place of three Tasmanian Aboriginal Nations and a source of highly prized ochre.
+It remains an important spiritual and cultural site today.

-We love the Aboriginal interpretive info and art work along the track.
+We love the Aboriginal cultural info and artwork along the track.

 PINE LAKE